-Due to the complex nature of addiction, working towards recovery means taking a broad approach to the disease.
+Due to the complex nature of addiction, working towards recovery means taking a broadened approach to the disease.
 Rather than relying on strictly medical or biological models, recent research indicates a need for incorporating social and psychological influences as well.

 The more unified Biopsychosocial approach examines addiction as the product of biological, psychological, social and cultural influences.
 That’s why a successful intervention involves interviewing multiple sources and looking at multiple pieces of information.
 Professional Interventionists are called when other attempts have failed and succeed when viewed as an invitation to accept and seek care.

 With mental health & addiction problems, people reach out when their hearts are hurting: someone may have lied, cheated, or stolen from them.
 Perhaps they have been raged at, had money missing, or been told they’re no good because their loved one has a substance abuse disorder.
-Often family members develop somatic complaints: their stomachs hurt, necks ache, they have difficulty sleeping and may over or under eat as they are worried about their loved ones.

 While people often think of mental and/or emotional stress as a catalyst, many addictions start with chronic pain.
 90% of all pain resolves itself naturally in less than 90 days.
 Pain that lasts longer than 90 days is considered chronic and managing it can lead to substance abuse, particularly with opioids.
 When people address their addictions, they must also find new pain management treatments as they navigate the pain cycle during recovery.

 Mental illness commonly co-occurs with addiction.
 They become tightly entwined and one can trigger or worsen the other.
 It may be difficult to determine which came first, but both must be addressed.